 Runtime protection scans for suspicious activity when an app is running.
 It detects abnormal behaviors that may put the app and its user data at risk.
 Runtime protection can prevent app tampering and alterations.

-App shielding incorporates secure protocols, such as HTTPS, to ensure secure access and transmission of data.
-The HTTPS protocol encrypts data that’s transferred between a client and server, lessening the risk of unauthorized interception.
+App shielding uses secure protocols, such as HTTPS, to ensure data access and transmission are secure.
+The HTTPS protocol encrypts data transferred between a client and a server, reducing the risk of unauthorized interception.

 Apps may include environment checks that survey the platform and the device on which they run.
-These environment checks can determine whether a device is rooted or jailbroken and apply suitable security protocols.
+These environment checks can determine whether a device is rooted or jailbroken, and then apply appropriate security protocols.

 In practice, app shielding techniques work together to safeguard apps from intrusion.
 Here’s a look at how organizations integrate them.